-2006 2005 Service cost-benefits earned during the period \$ 4.8 \$14.0 Interest cost on accumulated benefit obligation 8.0 7.0 Amortization of prior service cost Recognized net actuarial loss (1.4) 4.2 (1.4) 3.0 Net periodic postretirement benefit expense \$ 15.6 \$ 22.6 Estimated amounts that will be amortized from accumulated other comprehensive loss into net periodic postretirement benefit expense in 2007 are shown below (in millions): Prior service cost Actuarial loss \$ (1.4) 7.8 Total \$ 6.4
+2007 2006

+Service cost-benefits earned

+during the period \$ 7.5 \$ 4.8

+Interest cost on accumulated

+benefit obligation 10.3 8.0

+Amortization of prior service cost (1.4) (1.4)

+Amortization of net actuarial loss 7.9 4.2

+Net periodic postretirement

+benefit expense \$ 24.3 \$ 15.6

+Estimated amounts that will be amortized from accumulated other

+comprehensive loss into net periodic

+postretirement benefit expense in

+2008 are shown below:

+Prior service cost \$ (1.4)

+Net actuarial loss 5.4

+Total \$ 4.0

 Net postretirement benefit costs are actuarially determined using a January 1 measurement date.
-At January 1, 2006 and 2005, the weighted-average discount rate assumptions used to determine net periodic postretirement benefit costs were 5.50 percent and 5.75 percent, respectively.
+At January 1, 2007 and 2006, the weighted-average discount rate assumptions used to determine net periodic postretirement benefit costs were 5.75 percent and 5.50 percent, respectively.

-Net periodic postretirement benefit expense is reported as a component of "Salaries and other benefits" in the Statements of Income.
+Net periodic postretirement benefit expense is reported as a component of "Salaries and other benefits" in the Statements of Income and Comprehensive Income.